 N Carolina trial into partisan gerrymandering wrapping up

-A three-judge panel is considering whether North Carolina courts will venture where the U.S. Supreme Court refused to go, deciding if politicians can be too extreme in drawing voting districts to their advantage.
+A three-judge North Carolina panel is considering whether politicians can be too extreme in drawing voting districts to their advantage, a judgment the U.S. Supreme Court refused to make.

-The judges are expected to begin deliberating Friday at the end of a two-week trial.
-A ruling is expected in weeks or months.
-The losing side is expected to appeal the decision.
+The judges will start deliberating after the two-week trial wraps up Friday.
+Whatever they decide, an appeal is likely.

-Judges are deciding whether legislative districts redrawn in 2017 to address racial bias violate the state constitution because they so favor Republicans that elections were predetermined and GOP control solidified.
+At issue is whether legislative districts redrawn in 2017 to address racial bias violate the state constitution because they so favor Republicans that elections were largely predetermined.

+An expert for the Republicans, Brigham Young University political scientist Michael Barber, testified that Democrats promote unintentional gerrymandering by clustering around cities in the largely rural state.

-The trial came a month after the U.S. Supreme Court ruled in a separate case involving North Carolina's congressional map that it's not the job of federal courts to decide if boundaries are politically unfair.
+The U.S. Supreme Court ruled in a separate case involving North Carolina's congressional map that federal courts shouldn't decide if boundaries are politically unfair, but state courts can.

 Comments